Skip to content

 STUDY ABROAD

 Angelo State’s Center for International Studies opens the gateway for students to see the world.
 Summer, semester, and year-long programs are available to students of all majors, offering travel to countries all over the globe.
-All programs are led by Angelo State faculty, and students are able to apply for International Studies Scholarships.
+All summer programs are led by Angelo State faculty, and students are able to apply for International Studies Scholarships.
 Program options vary by year and can include:

-• Australia
+• Brazil

 • Costa Rica and Nicaragua